This post may contain affiliate links which give me a small commission at no extra charge to you.

 In this post, I am going to give you 16 very practical tips for how to keep your newborn healthy.

-The tips will help you support your whole family’s immunity as well as offer creative ways to keep germs away from your baby!
+The tips will help you support your whole family’s immunity as well as offer creative (and clever) ways to keep germs away from your baby!

 This post is intended for educational purposes only.
 It is not intended to take the place of professional medical advice.
 Please always talk to your doctor or seek the advice of a trained healthcare professional if you or a family member are sick or in need of medical attention.